 - Cruise Port: From Southampton, England

 Remember to download the Royal Caribbean app before you travel.
-This app is really a must-have now, it makes everything so much easier and smoother both before and during your cruise.
-Using the app, you can check in online, see all activities offered on board so you don’t miss out on the fun, book specialty dining or shore excursions, keep in touch with friends and family you are travelling with on board (the app works without internet access!), and you can even checkin for safety drills.
-Download it before you leave home – it’s amazing!
+This app is a must-have as it makes everything much more manageable and smoother before and during your cruise.
+Using the app, you can check in online, see all activities offered on board so you don’t miss out on the fun, book specialty dining or shore excursions, and keep in touch with friends and family you are traveling with onboard (the app works without internet access!), and you can even check-in for safety drills.
+Download it before you leave home – it’s fantastic!

 Days 6 to 13: Norwegian Fjords Cruise (7 nights/8 days)

 Check-in for your cruise at Southampton Cruise Port.
 Climb onboard Anthem of the Seas and discover this magnificent ship, your new home for a while.

 We booked a standard balcony cabin large enough for the four of us.
 When the beds were all made up, it was pretty tight to get around the furniture and out onto the balcony.
 If you like your space, consider upgrading to a suite for four people.